gw3ntd/wlu_chatbot_proto/README.md

-# Instructional Chatbot for UCR
+# Instructional Chatbot for WLU

 Developed as part of the Pathway program during the summer of 2025.